KVasilius/Novel-Scraper/README.md

 # Novel-Scraper

-This is my prject for a course.
+This is my project for a course.